sorbet/sorbet/README.md

 completely new line.
 Search for `spacer` in some of the `fast_path` tests to see an example.

+To craft an update to an RBI file, use `.rbiupdate` instead of `.rbupdate`, unless you mean to simulate the effect of converting an RBI file to an RB file.

 ### LSP recorded tests

 It is possible to record an LSP session and use it as a test.
 We are attempting to move away from this form of